preludeorg/test/tests/d36c6715-ac9d-4d22-b6d3-cc778dac473b/README.md

 [+] Executing CVE-2019-14287 on Linux/Darwin OR CVE-2016-0099 on Windows.
 [-] Test was not prevented
 ```
-Defenses should prevent exploit attempts from running.
+Defenses should recognize an exploit attempt and stop it from completing.

 ## How